sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 ---
 ## util/casUtil.js

 It contains the functions you need to create CAS sessions and execute CAS actions from SAS Visual Analytics.
+Those functions were designed and tested with VA 8.3  (SAS Viya 3.4) and above, up to VA 8.5 (SAS Viya 3.5).
+Internal implementation and REST APIs used may differ depending the the SAS Viya version.
+Decisions are made based on the VA version detected.
 You must include the following line in the _\<head\>_ of the web page:
 ```html
 <script type="text/javascript" src="../util/casUtil.js"></script>
 ```
 ### startCasSession

 Leverages SAS Viya REST API to create a CAS session that you can use to execute CAS actions.
-It users the following endpoints internally: `/casManagement/servers` and `/casManagement/servers/<serverName>/sessions`.
+It uses the following endpoints internally:
+VA 8.3 and above on SAS Viya 3.4:
+`/casManagement/servers` and `/casProxy/servers/<serverName>/cas/sessions`
+VA 8.5 on SAS Viya 3.5:
+`/casManagement/servers` and `/casManagement/servers/<serverName>/sessions`

 _Usage:_
 ```javascript
 va.casUtil.startCasSession().then(function(sessionInfo){...})
 ```
+* Alias: `startSession`
+* Uses `getCasServerName` and `getAppVersion` internally
-* Returns a promise for `sessionInfo`, an object containing casServerName and sessionId (e.g. `{casServerName: 'cas-shared-default', sessionId: '233c1c87-2016-1a41-8e99-461233aa306f'}` )
+* Returns a promise for `sessionInfo`, an object containing CAS server name, CSRF token of the service used to create the session (casManagement or casProxy, depending on the VA version), session id, and session owner user id.
+For example:
+`{`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`casServerName: 'cas-shared-default',`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`csrfToken: 'f00cc954-040b-4407-b5ac-75a22df56ca3',`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`sessionId: '233c1c87-2016-1a41-8e99-461233aa306f',`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`userId: 'sasxyz'`
+`}`

 _Note:_
 If you have more than one server, it returns the first one on the list.